 - gather up all manure and place it in weather-proof and fly-proof containers at least once every seven days

 - replace water daily.

 There are many popular breeds of chickens you can consider for backyard pets including:

 - Lowman Brown

 - Rhode Island Red.

 Crossbreeds are also good for laying eggs.
 You could consider a fluffy bantam for a smaller variety of chicken.

-Roosters are not allowed on any premises in a residential zone.
-They are permitted on acreage provided they don't create a noise nuisance.
+Roosters are not allowed on any premises in a residential area.
+They are permitted in rural areas provided they don't create a noise nuisance.
 When buying chickens, it may be best to purchase point of lay birds to ensure they are hens.